Year of the Rabbit Craft – Paper Puppet

 - Coloring pens or markers

-For this puppet, you will need our printable in the Teacher’s Pay Teacher’s store.. the proceeds of the sale go towards the upkeep of this website!
+For this puppet, you will need our printable in my Teacher’s Pay Teacher’s store (if you prefer, I have gumroad too ) .. the proceeds of the sale go towards the upkeep of this website!
 However, you can give drawing your own rabbit puppet a go – let me printable (see images) guide you as to where to place the hole punch for the brads/ split pins and where to sew the baker’s twine for the puppet mechanism!

 Check out China Highlights for this list of lucky and and unlucky elements for Year of the Rabbit individuals!
 Use this as a guide as to what colours to make your origami rabbits in!
 Be sure to avoid unlucky things such as a dark brown or white bunny craft!